 Why do I do this depth of analysis?
-Well, of course, I’m a Denver personal injury attorney, so I’m a bit obsessed by Denver’s ridiculous traffic.
+Well, of course, I’m a car accident attorney in Denver, so I’m a bit obsessed with Denver’s ridiculous traffic.
 But also, I guarantee that I will find routes that enable all of us to avoid those top 10 dangerous intersections listed above!

 I love Denver for so many reasons…but drivability ain’t one of them!
 I want to drive and bike using the safest routes I can.
 I also want my sons to take the safest routes to school and to see their friends.
 As we continue to grow, I hope to be part of solutions that enable our citizens to walk, ride and drive safely, without undue stress.
 It’s not just about the quality of life – it’s also about protecting life!